Depression

 • No social support

-• Severe depression with severe comorbid medical condition
+• Severe depression with a severe comorbid medical condition

 • Pharmacotherapy